-Elective, fall semester, odd-numbered years.
+Elective, spring semester, odd-numbered years.
 3 hours.
-Offered 1973-74.

-823 Modern Science of Missions Baker and Peters
+Offered 1975-76.
+823 Modern Science of Missions

-The course seeks to discover and synthesize principles evolved from the studies of the history of missions, applied anthropology, sociology, and psychology in order to apply them to the communication of the gospel, evangelism, and the building of sound indigenous churches.
-The course deals with the question of "highpotential" people and how to stimulate receptibility.
-The course also notes the significance and methods of scientific research in missions.
+The course seeks to synthesize the principles derived from the studies of the history of missions, cultural anthropology, sociology, psychology, communications, and theology in order to apply them to the transmittal of the Gospel in evangelism and church development.
+Special emphasis is placed on the question of "high potential" peoples and the stimulation of receptivity in the newly developing areas.

-824 Principles of Church Growth

-Peters

-An intensive study of the Book of Acts in order to discover the guiding principles of church planting and church growth in the ministry of the Apostles.
+824 Principles of Church Growth Blue and Peters An intensive study of the Book of Acts and related passages from the Gospels in order to discover the guiding principles of church planting and church growth in the ministry of the Apostles.
 These principles are then transferred into modern history to demonstrate their abiding value and strength in the church ministry at home or abroad.